simbo1905/spring-bigquery-graphql/README.md

 That contains two wiring:

  1. There is a field on `Query` called `bookById`:
-    * The graphql source parameter is `id`
+    * The graphql source parameter/attribute is `id` as we query as `bookById(id:"book-1")`
     * The sql query named parameter is also `id` as that is the identity column on the book table.
     * The sql query is a simple select-by-id.
     * The list of fields returned by the query is named in `mapperCsv` as BigQuery won't tell us this fact.
  2. There is a field on `Book` called `author`:
-    * The graphql source parameter is `authorId` as this is the name of the field on the `Book` entity.
+    * The graphql source parameter/attribute is `authorId` as this is the name of the attribute on the `Book` entity.
     * The sql query named parameter is `id` as that is also the identity column on the author table.
     * The sql query is allso a simple select-by-id.
     * Once again the list of the fields returned by the query is supplied as BigQuery doesn't provide that.